Why we made bookspry.

 DNF?
 HEA?
 OTT?
 OMG!!

-I’m sorry, couldn’t help myself with that joke.
+I’m sorry, couldn’t help myself.
 I’ve been waiting for this blog post about romance terms and definitions for ages so that I could make it.
+(NOTE: This has been continually updated since we launched it and it became very popular!
+Let us know if we’re missing anything!)

 Why do you need a glossary of romance book terms and definitions?
 Well, if you’re just starting out reading romance, you’ll find out soon enough.
 The romance reader and writer community is both huge and incredibly tight-knit.
 Which means that there are tons and tons of message boards, Facebook groups, etc, that are dedicated to discussing romance books.
 Once you have that many people together discussing a topic, “jargon” arrives shortly after.